InvadingOctopus/octopuskit/README.md

     // Use a hypothetical shared component.
     RelayComponent(for: sharedKeyboardEventComponent),

-    // Apply a force to the sprite's body based on joystick input in every frame.
+    // Apply a force to the sprite's body based on keyboard input in every frame.
     KeyboardControlledForceComponent() ])
 ```